ewunder32/DS4002_Project2/README.md

 - **SCRIPTS**
   - `Project2.ipynb`: Colab notebook with the full dataset creation and analysis pipeline.
 - **OUTPUT**
-  - `OUTPUT_Project2.pdf`: Final report including figures, tables, and summary of findings.
+  - `Project 2 Output.pdf`: Final report including figures, tables, and summary of findings.
 - **LICENSE.md**: MIT License for code and documentation in this repository.
 - **README.md**: (this file) Orientation, environment requirements, and reproduction instructions.